fieldofnodes/MBQC/README.md

 ├─ tests/
 │  ├─ testGraphProperties.cpp
 │  ├─ verification scripts with known results/
 ```

+here the folders `genericHelperFunctions`, `graphs`, `quantumGraphs`, `testFunctions` and `test` are the working technology used to perform MBQC. **The work is not complete, but will follow this structure.** The folder `filesToGoThrough` contains files the need to be curated.

 Building an MBQC simulator.
 This page will be the landing page for building the MBQC simulator.
 Links, requirments, user stories, etc will be placed here.